 Summer 2020 communications internships have been canceled due to the current situation with COVID-19.
 Feel free to explore opportunities that may be offered by Virginia Sea Grant in the summer of 2021.
 We are very sorry for any inconvenience.

 - The intern will report and write about VASG researchers, students, and staff for our website.
 Interns work from Virginia Sea Grant headquarters at the Virginia Institute of Marine Science over a 10-week period.

 - The intern will learn reporting, interviewing, analysis and writing skills, focusing on marine and coastal science topics.

 - Any student, regardless of citizenship, who is enrolled in an undergraduate program in communication, journalism, science writing, basic science, or other related field at an accredited institution of higher education in the U.S., is eligible for the internship.

-- Application deadline is May 1, 2018.
-Please apply through the William and Mary HR site - soon to be linked below.
+- Application deadline is May 1, 2019.
+Please apply through the William and Mary HR site linked below.

 - $4,000 stipend

 VASG is pleased to announce a paid summer multimedia internship in the field of coastal and marine science communication.
 The internship will provide a student with mentoring: assistance, training and experience as they capture assigned stories using both photography and videography.